Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Vortices on a two-dimensional spherical surface

+where $A$ is the normalization constant, $\zeta$ a variational parameter, and ${\sigma _\alpha } = \cos^{-1} (\cos \alpha \cos \theta + \sin \alpha \sin \theta \cos \phi )$ is the distance from the vortex core at $\alpha$.
+We find that the minimum energy state corresponds to a circle string ($\lambda = 0 $) passing through the vortex cores and perpendicular to the sphere's surface.
+Further, these variational results qualitatively agree with the GP results with respect to energy functional curves as well as critical rotation speed.

-The variational assumption of a curved string connecting the vortex-antivortex pair relates our analysis to studies of vortex dynamics in filled 3D spherical BECs where a physical vortex string (line) may move off-axis~\cite{pethick_smith_2008,Rosenbusch02} or bend~\cite{Aftalion01,Aftalion03,Modugno2003} due to interaction or density inhomogeneity effects.
+The variational assumption of a curved string connecting the vortex-antivortex pair relates our analysis to studies of vortex dynamics in filled 3D spherical BECs where a physical vortex string (line) may move off axis~\cite{pethick_smith_2008,Rosenbusch02} or bend~\cite{Aftalion01,Aftalion03,Modugno2003} due to interaction or density inhomogeneity effects.
 Namely, a vortex-antivortex pair on opposite poles of a 2D condensate shell corresponds to a straight on-axis vortex in a 3D BEC, while the pair at angle $\alpha > 0$ corresponds to a bent vortex.
 This correspondence additionally informs the understanding of vortices on a spherically symmetric BEC undergoing dimensional crossover from a hollow 2D geometry to a shell-shaped condensate having finite thickness and, finally, to a fully filled spherical BEC.
 Such crossover could be experimentally achieved by the bubble trap~\cite{Zobay2001} which we model in the next sections of this work.

 The 2D condensate shell, as we have shown so far, captures rich physics in and of itself.
-Here, flow-based attractive vortex-vortex interactions cause the simplest vortex arrangement allowed by the shell-shape --- the vortex-antivortex pair --- to annihilate in the absence of rotation.
-Vortices can be stabilized against annihilation by rotating the system above some critical rotation speed and, with the view of dimensional crossover, the same stabilization would occur for an equivalent single vortex line along the rotation axis in a condensate shell away from the truly 2D limit.
-Interatomic interactions within the condensate, and consequent non-zero vortex core size, further lessen the attractive interaction between the vortex-antivortex pair at short inter-vortex separations.
+Here, flow-based vortex-vortex interactions cause the simplest vortex arrangement allowed by the shell-shape---the vortex-antivortex pair---to purely attract in the absence of rotation.
+Vortices can be stabilized against the attraction by rotating the system above some critical rotation speed and, with the view of dimensional crossover, the same stabilization would occur for an equivalent single vortex line along the rotation axis in a condensate shell away from the truly 2D limit.
+Interatomic interactions within the condensate, and consequent nonzero vortex core size, further lessen the attractive interaction between the vortex-antivortex pair at short intervortex separations.